agormp/phylotreelib/README.md

 ### Attributes on Tree objects

-Tree objects have a number of attributes that contain useful information regarding the tree.
+Tree objects have a number of attributes that contain information regarding the tree.

 One example of using a tree attribute is (assuming we have a Tree object named "tree"):